Spanish Historical Macroeconomic Series

 This section contains the historical series of the Spanish economy from 1850 to the present day, the result of the research carried out throughout his academic career by Professor Leandro Prados de la Escosura.
 The format in which the data are presented and the instruments offered for their analysis in this space allow the user to gain a deeper knowledge of our economic history and to go through the different periods of expansion and crisis that the Spanish economy has experienced since the mid-19th century.
 It also offers a comparative view of GDP and population since the end of the 13th century.

 The database developed by the teacher Prados de la Escosura provides up-to-date historical national accounts - including estimates of GDP, both on the demand and supply side, as well as of capital, labour and total factor productivity - and provides a statistical basis of undoubted value for investigating the evolution of Spanish economic activity since 1850.
-The new database shown below revises and expands to the present day the estimates offered in The Economic Progress of Spain, 1850-2000 (Prados de la Escosura, 2003) and Spanish Economic Growth, 1850 - 2015 (Prados de la Escosura, 2017).
+The new database shown below revises and expands to the present day the estimates offered in The Economic Progress of Spain, 1850-2000 (Prados de la Escosura, 2003), Spanish Economic Growth, 1850 - 2015 (Prados de la Escosura, 2017) and A Millennial View of Spain's Development (Prados de la Escosura, 2024)

 Graphics: